davetron5000/wtf-is-a-webpack/markdown/intro.md

 This will create an empty `package.json` for us.
 Now, let's install Webpack!
 Note that the CLI is a separate module.

-!SH{quiet} yarn add webpack@5.0.0-alpha.1 webpack-cli
+!SH{quiet} yarn add -D webpack webpack-cli

 Holy moly is that a lot of stuff!
 I find it anxiety-inducing to watch the sheer volume of code being downloaded, and often wonder what problem *that* solves, but nevertheless, it should work.
 There will be ASCII art.
 There will be warnings that you